MicrosoftDocs/CortanaSkillsKit/docs/skills/speech-synthesis-markup-language.md

 **Remarks**

 Before synthesizing a phrase, the text-to-speech (TTS) engine normalizes it.
 The normalization process converts symbols, numbers, and other non-orthographic entities into text representing the spoken value of these entities.
-For example, normalization converts "$1.99" into "one dollar and ninety-nine cents."
+For example, normalization converts "$1.99" into "one dollar and ninety nine cents."

 Use a `sub` element to create a custom text value for any text element.
 Because the TTS engine processes `sub` elements before normalizing the phrase, the substitute text is normalized before being synthesized.

 **Usage**

-The `sub` element may contain only text (no elements).
+The `sub` element may contain only text.
+It can't contain other elements.

 **Example**